taayyohh/forms/README.md

 npm i mobx-zod-form-store
 ```

+## Usage
+### Basic FormStore Usage
-Here's a basic example of how to use mobx-form-store:
+Here's a basic example of how to use the FormStore:

 ```
 import FormStore from 'mobx-form-store';